M3-org/awesome-metaverse/README.md

 - [Helios](https://www.helios-vr.com/) - Unreal Engine based UGC worlds, avatars and gaming platform
 - [Horizon Worlds](https://youtu.be/Uvufun6xer8) - Meta (previously Facebook) announcement video of The Metaverse
 - [FrameVR](https://learn.framevr.io/) - No-code creation of browser based virtual worlds
-- [oncyber](https://oncyber.io/) - Easy platform to display NFTs in a virtual world, built on threejs
 - [Monaverse](https://www.mona.gallery/) - Mint and display 3D spaces in Unity webgl powered 3D worlds, VR support soon
 - [RP1](https://rp1.com/index.html) - An upcoming platform "that can synchronously connect hundreds of millions of users to one another in a real-time, persistent virtual world, without the need for sharding."